 Could FODMAPs Be Causing You Pain?

 When you are living with type 2 diabetes, you may become accustomed to feeling more pain.
-Needle pricks, insulin shots, these do not come without a sting.
+Needle pricks and insulin shots do not come without a sting.
 Gastrointestinal discomfort may also be a nuisance.

 FODMAPs and type 2 diabetes

 Many people choose to incorporate more fresh fruits and vegetables into their diet when they learn of their diabetes diagnosis.
 While some discomfort or gas can be normal as the body adjusts to more fiber, other people may find that it never seems to quit.
 Some people try removing obvious sources such as dairy, but what if the cause is FODMAPs?

 What are FODMAPs?

 “FODMAP is an acronym standing for fermentable oligosaccharides (fructans and galactans), disaccharides (lactose), monosaccharides (fructose), and polyols (sugar alcohols).”1 FODMAPs are naturally found in foods like sugars and fiber and different foods can have various amounts of them.
 They work by pulling water into the gut and the bacteria ferment them, causing gas.1

 What do I do if I think I have a problem with FODMAPs?

 Because each person reacts differently to FODMAPs, it can be difficult to know if they are the reason for any discomfort.
 Speaking with your physician to help decide if it is something worth pursuing is the first step.
 The second step would be to follow a low-FODMAP diet under the guidance of a Registered Dietitian.
 Following this diet would be short-term, with the goal of finding the foods that cause the most pain and discomfort.
 It may be a long process so making sure that you have ruled out any other reasons for gastrointestinal issues with your physician is an important part of the journey.
 “The most common offenders are garlic, onions, wheat, apples, and lactose-containing foods.”1